For most people suffering from back pain, surgery is scheduled only after all other options have been exhausted.

 - There was also indication among our readers that a series of 3 to 4 shots provided the most relief, while anything more than that had little effect or even made pain worse.

 - A select few were awarded complete relief and were able to return to normal activities.

 - For as many of our readers who have had success, there were just as many who experienced little to no relief from epidural steroid injections.

 Learn more about Epidural Steroid Injection Pain Relief Success Rates.

 Fluoroscopy, or live X-ray, has been shown to be the most effective way to deliver the medication most accurately to the epidural space.

-- Read more about the Epidural Injection Procedure
+- Read more: Epidural Injection Procedure

 The most common reader complaints were centered on the side effects associated with steroids.
-Many reported significant weight gain and bloating, swelling of the face, feet and ankles, and headache and nausea.
+Many reported significant weight gain and bloating, swelling of the face, feet, and ankles, and headache and nausea.

 Another concern for some readers, especially those with diabetes, was the rise in blood sugar associated with steroids.

 There is no conclusive evidence that epidural steroid injections work better for one condition than another; success rates are different for each individual.
 For those hoping to postpone surgery, injections may provide enough temporary relief.